AGwillmkawy1/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display contents list of current directory
 Script that changes the working directory to the user's home directory Display current directoy a in long format
+Display current directory contents, including hidden files(starting with .) in a long format